pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 ## Row or Sequence

 Any sequence for an alignment is simply a list of objects.
-The requirement is that the list should be iterable and can be indexed.
+The requirement is that the list should be enumerable and can be indexed.
+This means it has to include Enumerable and provide 'each' and '[]' methods.
+CodonSequence is a good example.

 In addition, elements in the list should respond to certain properties (see below).
-An example of a sequence is CodonSequence.

 ```ruby
     codons = CodonSequence.new(rec.id,rec.seq)